Roppongi Hills Mori Tower: Office tenants

-Since the opening of Tokyo Midtown's Midtown Tower in 2007, former Mori Tower tenants such as Konami and Yahoo!
+After the opening of Tokyo Midtown's Midtown Tower in 2007, former Mori Tower tenants such as Konami and Yahoo!
 Japan have relocated to the new tower.
-Prior to its bankruptcy, Lehman Brothers occupied the space currently occupied by Barclays.
+The space taken by Barclays was previously occupied by Lehman Brothers prior to its bankruptcy.

 Incidents

 2004 fatality

 A child was killed when his head was crushed by this revolving door in 2004.

 While on a tour of Mori Tower on the morning of 26 March 2004, six-year-old Ryo Mizokawa was killed in a revolving door at the building's second-floor main entrance.
 Mizokawa's head was crushed between the door rotating from his left and the outer frame; he died two hours after reaching the hospital.
 The door's motion safety sensor was originally set to detect anything standing 80 cm tall.
-This setting was changed to 135 cm, however, after the door began stopping unnecessarily when detecting a newly installed safety barrier nearby.
+This setting was changed to 135 cm, after the door began stopping unnecessarily when detecting a newly installed safety barrier nearby.

 After the incident, it was revealed that 32 people had previously sustained injuries caused by revolving doors at Roppongi Hills since the complex opened less than a year earlier.
 In September of the same year, in an out-of-court settlement, the Mizokawa family received a compensation payment of approximately 70 million yen from the building's operator, Mori Building Company.
 This sum was approximately equivalent to the cost of two doors of the type that caused the fatality.

 In March 2005, prosecutors indicted three people on charges of professional negligence resulting in death: senior Mori Building Co. executives Yuzo Tada and Yukihiro Koyama and an executive from the revolving door's manufacturer, Sanwa Tajima Corporation, Hisanobu Kubo.
 Prosecutors argued that the Mori Building officials did not implement safety measures proposed after previous incidents because they would detract from the tower's entrance appearance.
 All three pleaded guilty to the charges, and in September they received three-year suspended prison sentences of 10 months, 10 months and 14 months, respectively.